sergueik/puppetmaster_vagrant/modules/exec_service_control/README.md

 Info
 ----
 This module contains Powershell script templates to stop and uninstall service.
-It may be useful in a situation service resource is already declared for creation
+It may be useful to avoid duplicate declaration error if native Puppet service type is already declared for creation of the same service